Neonatology Timeline

 1803 | Hey | First successful surgical closure of omphalocele |

-1810 | Use of le Tour d'abandon (tower of desertion) in France. | |
+1810 | Use of "le Tour d'abandon" (tower of desertion) in France. | |

 1814 | Founding of Paris Maternité | |

-1821 | La Jumeau | First public demonstration of fetal heart rate auscultation |
+1821 | MJ La Jumeau de Kergaradec | First public demonstration of fetal heart rate auscultation (Paris) |

 1834 | Blundell | First description of endotracheal intubation for newborn resuscitation |